-When people speak of “offshoring” and “outsourcing” they often use these terms interchangeably, however, there is major technical difference that distinguishes one from the other.
+When people speak of “offshoring” and “outsourcing” they often use these terms interchangeably, however, there is a major technical difference that distinguishes one from the other.
 Both systems are discussed in more detail below.

 When a company decides to outsource it means that they are buying a part or a service, that they used to produce themselves, from a third party.
-The term outsourcing does not specifically mean that the third party from which the products or services are being acquired is based overseas, or out of country, but they can be.
+The term outsourcing does not specifically mean that the third party from which the products or services are being acquired is based overseas, or out of the country, but they can be.